geethakash/bitzquad.com-2.0/posts/how-going-serverless-will-help-your-business.md

 This is where **serverless** comes in handy.

+## Going serverless

 Our coffee shop partners with a company called **Vendorless**.
 Vendorless will take the responsibility of managing vendors.
 Our coffee shop doesn't own any vendors now.
 When customers come into the shop, Vendorless provides the **optimal** number of vendors our customers need.
 We pay vendors only for the time they work in our shop.
 When there are more customers, there will be more vendors.
 When there are no customers, there will be no vendors, and we pay nothing.
 Now, even if the whole city suddenly turns up on our doorstep asking for coffee, we can serve them all without doing anything special.
 Vendorless got your back.

 How is Vendorless doing this?
 It turns out, Vendorless has thousands of coffee vendors working in hundreds of different coffee shops.
-When a shop needs vendors, Vendorless Allocates them from their vendor group.
+When a shop needs vendors, Vendorless allocates them from their vendor group.
 When a shop doesn't need some vendors anymore, Vendorless reclaims them.

 Congratulations, you just learned **what** serverless is and, more importantly, **how** it works!
 Vendorless and serverless are very similar concepts, except serverless isn't a company.
 It is a service provided by cloud platforms.

 ## Advantages of using serverless compared to traditional service